kiarafrobles/www.retroreport.org/_backstory/the-armys-elite-ranger-school-finally-accepts-women.md

 ---
-title: "The Army's elite Ranger School finally accepts women"
+title: "The Army\'s elite Ranger School finally accepts women"
 published: true
 date: 2015-09-08T21:44:00.000Z
-lead_copy: "The Army's elite Ranger School is now open to women.
+lead_copy: "The Army\'s elite Ranger School is now open to women.
 But can advances like this erase memories of the Tailhook scandal? "
 backstory_type: backstory
 video: the-legacy-of-tailhook
 type: backstories